coff33ninja/cam_control/README.md

 A comprehensive security camera management system with interactive mapping, real-time monitoring, and advanced visualization capabilities.

+> **⚠️ DEVELOPMENT STATUS**: This is an initial implementation and proof of concept.
+Not all features have been thoroughly tested and some functionality may be incomplete or require additional setup.
+Use for development and testing purposes.

 ## 🚀 Features

 ### 📹 Camera Management